Stop the press! Almost all tickets sold out.

 Take your mobile phone with you and keep it on you at all times, so you can be contacted if necessary.

-If you don’t have proper lights (which we will check at the start) you will either have to buy them at the start or be excluded from the race.
+If you don’t have proper lights (which we will check at the start) you will either have to buy them at the start or be excluded.

-If you have to give up on the way, call the race central.
-It is important for the race administration to know where you are!
+If you have to give up on the way, call the event central.
+For your safety and our nerves it is important to know where you are!

 You can leave your luggage at the start/finish, keeping in mind you pin a note with your number on it.
 We can't send you your bag when you cannot make it to the finish, but we can keep it safe for you, if we know whom it belongs to.